thomasgtaylor/how.wtf/content/post/2023-03-09-set-cache-control-on-s3-objects-using-the-aws-cli.md

 ---
-title: Set cache control on S3 objects using the AWS CLI
-date: 2023-03-09T08:20:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2023-03-09 08:20:00-04:00
 description: How to set cache control headers on S3 objects using the AWS CLI
-categories:
-- Cloud
 tags:
-- AWS
+- aws
-- AWS CLI
+- aws-cli
+title: Set cache control on S3 objects using the AWS CLI
 ---

 Cache-control can be set on S3 bucket objects.